LambSystems/urbanlens/docs/architecture.md

 ## 8. Final Architectural Rule

-ThermalGen should feel like a system that chooses what matters.
+Urban Legend should feel like a system that answers your questions about urban heat by investigating the evidence.

 If forced to simplify, preserve only this:

-- candidate discovery
-- structured investigation
-- explicit rejection
-- ranked intervention output
+- user types a question
+- agent investigates with visible chain of thought
+- agent returns an actionable answer

 That is the winning slice.